Results

 General Observations

-• Private company EV increased for the 11th consecutive quarter as the Lincoln PMI increased 2.5%, driven by improved earnings.
+• Private company enterprise values increased for the 12th consecutive quarter as the Lincoln PMI increased 2.9%,driven by improved earnings.

-• Since its inception in Q1 2014, the Lincoln PMI has shown that private company EV multiples have been less volatile than public company multiples and that earnings are the primary factor driving long-term value creation.
+• Since its inception in Q1 2014, the Lincoln PMI has shown that private company enterprise value multiples have been less volatile than public company multiples and that earnings are the primary factor driving long term value creation.

 Enterprise Value Results